inferno-framework/inferno-framework.github.io/docs/concepts.md

 ## Validators

-Validators are tools that validate the correctness of a piece of data against a set of rules defined within a context.
+Tools that validate the correctness of a piece of data against a set of rules defined within a context.
 Inferno tests typically fetch data and validate the response using a validator, for example the FHIR Profile Validator or the FHIR Terminology Validator.
 Inferno typically performs these functions by providing common